Top Highest Rainfall Places in India

 8. Itanagar, Arunachal Pradesh

-Itanagar, the capital of Arunachal Pradesh, experiences a humid subtropical climate with heavy rainfall.
-It is situated in the foothills of the Himalayas and receives an annual average rainfall of about 3,440 millimeters (135.4 in).
-The lush green forests and natural beauty of the region is a result of its abundant rainfall.
+Nestled in the foothills of the Himalayas, it receives an average annual rainfall of approximately 3,440 millimeters (135.4 inches).
+The lush green forests and natural beauty of the region are a result of its abundant rainfall.

 9. Shillong, Meghalaya